This page includes affiliate links.

 - Use a depth of field converter to mount DSLR lenses.

-The lens is fixed (unless you have an iPhone 7 Plus)
+The lens is fixed (unless you have a multi-lens phone)

 - Turn off video stabilisation (in alternative camera apps such as FiLMiC Pro) to get the full wide-angle image.